Assessment

 Reality: Virtual queue adoption is part of a structural transformation of consumer expectations that goes far beyond health context.
 The generation born with smartphones no longer considers passive waiting acceptable.
 And this requirement spreads to all generations.

 Sectoral data confirms this fundamental trend.
-In restaurants, 60% of customers choose one restaurant over another based on perceived waiting time (National Restaurant Association).
+In restaurants, perceived waiting time is one of the main criteria for restaurant choice.
 This sensitivity will only intensify with the market arrival of consumers for whom instant is the norm.

 Frequently asked questions